Eleanor de Clare: Imprisonment

 In November 1326, Eleanor was confined to the Tower of London.
 The Despenser family's fortunes also suffered with the executions of Eleanor's husband and father-in-law.
-Eleanor and Hugh's eldest son Hugh le Despencer, Baron le Despencer (1308–1349), who held Caerphilly Castle against the queen's forces until the spring of 1327, was spared his life when he surrendered the castle, but he remained a prisoner until July 1331, after which he was eventually restored to royal favour.
+Eleanor and Hugh's eldest son Hugh (1308–1349), who held Caerphilly Castle against the queen's forces until the spring of 1327, was spared his life when he surrendered the castle, but he remained a prisoner until July 1331, after which he was eventually restored to royal favour.
 Three of Eleanor's daughters were forcibly veiled as nuns.
 Only the eldest daughter, Isabel, and the youngest daughter, Elizabeth, escaped the nunnery, Isabel because she was already married and Elizabeth on account of her infancy.
 In February 1328 Eleanor was freed from imprisonment.
 In April 1328, she was restored to possession of her own lands, for which she did homage.